LEGAL GUIDE FOR J20 PROTESTERS (2017 Edition)

 You can find us on Twitter too: @DisruptJ20Legal

-#DisruptJ20 is providing legal support to make sure any and all of our comrades participating in Inauguration-related protests can get the help they need should they find themselves in any sort of trouble with the police.
-We want you to come to DC to protest, not to sweat any legal concerns!
-Under the supervision of our excellent legal representation, we’re offering two pieces of infrastructure to assist you in your time of need: A legal hotline and jail solidarity.
+#DisruptJ20 is providing the legal support necessary to make sure any and all of our comrades participating in Inauguration-related protests can get the help they need should they find themselves in any sort of trouble with the police.
+We’re offering two pieces of infrastructure to assist you in your time of need: A legal hotline and jail support.
 What are these for you ask?
 Read on!

 The hotline will run from Thursday, January 19 at 6PM to Saturday, January 21 at 6PM—from before our action at the DeploraBall to after the conclusion of the Women’s March on Washington—and will be in operation 24 hours a day.

-For anyone who has legal entanglements that take them in the days and weeks after the Inauguration, we will be providing you with support and counseling the entire way through the legal process.
+For anyone who has legal entanglements that take them in the days and weeks after the Inauguration, we will be providing you with support the entire way through the legal process.